apache/phoenix-site/site/source/src/site/markdown/faq.md

 ### How I map Phoenix table to an existing HBase table?

 You can create both a Phoenix table or view through the CREATE TABLE/CREATE VIEW DDL statement on a pre-existing HBase table.
-In both cases, we'll leave the HBase metadata as-is, except for with a TABLE we turn KEEP_DELETED_CELLS on.
+In both cases, we'll leave the HBase metadata as-is.
 For CREATE TABLE, we'll create any metadata (table, column families) that doesn't already exist.
 We'll also add an empty key value for each row so that queries behave as expected (without requiring all columns to be projected during scans).

 The other caveat is that the way the bytes were serialized must match the way the bytes are serialized by Phoenix.
 For VARCHAR,CHAR, and UNSIGNED_* types, we use the HBase Bytes methods.
 The CHAR type expects only single-byte characters and the UNSIGNED types expect values greater than or equal to zero.
+For signed types(TINYINT, SMALLINT, INTEGER and BIGINT), Phoenix will flip the first bit so that negative values will sort before positive values.
+Because HBase sorts row keys in lexicographical order and negative value's first bit is 1 while positive 0 so that negative value is 'greater than' positive value if we don't flip the first bit.
+So if you stored integers by HBase native API and want to access them by Phoenix, make sure that all your data types are UNSIGNED types.

 Our composite row keys are formed by simply concatenating the values together, with a zero byte character used as a separator after a variable length type.